FirelyTeam/firely-docs-firely-server/compliance/igs.rst

 The `CARIN Blue Button FHIR Implementation Guide <https://hl7.org/fhir/us/carin-bb/>`_ is designed to facilitate the exchange of healthcare data between healthcare providers, payers, and patients.
 It enables a payor to provide secure access to a Common Payer Consumer Data Set (CPCDS) for a patient.
 API clients can hereby access, interpret and display the content of the data set.

+The CPCDS includes a comprehensive set of health care data elements, such as claims and encounter data, enrollment and eligibility information, pharmacy data, and clinical data.
+By creating a common data format, the CPCDS facilitates the seamless sharing of health information across different payers and health systems, promoting interoperability and data-driven decision-making.

 .. list-table:: CARIN Blue Button Overview
    :widths: 10, 10, 10, 10
    :header-rows: 1